-As for our environmental initiatives, we will strive to provide solutions for CO2 reduction by reducing environmental impact.
+As for our environmental initiatives, we will strive to provide solutions for CO2 reduction by supplying a wide range of industries with eco-friendly digital printing machines capable of reducing environmental impact.

 In response to changes in lifestyle, we are working to provide printing machines that can adapt to the diversifying ways of work.
 We aim to offer solutions accessible to anyone, regardless of the years of experience or gender, and enabling efficient production through automation, easy operation, and simple maintenance.